-Since 1982, St. Luke's Medical Center has been providing exceptional healthcare to patients referred for heart, lung, kidney and liver transplantation as well as implantation of Left Ventricular Assist Devices.
+Since 1982, Baylor St. Luke's Medical Center has been providing exceptional healthcare to patients referred for heart, lung, kidney and liver transplantation as well as implantation of Left Ventricular Assist Devices.
 The Cooley Transplant Center at Baylor St. Luke's Medical Center provides a complete continuum of patient care, from initial counseling and evaluation to surgery, and from rehabilitation to post-transplant medical follow-up, and is continuously recognized for its successful outcomes.

 In May of 1968, Dr. Denton A. Cooley and his associates made news around the world by taking the still-beating heart of a 15 year-old girl whose brain has ceased to function and placing it into 47 year-old patient Everett Thomas.
 Mr. Thomas was the first successful heart transplant recipient in the United States and lived for 204 days after transplant.

 On April 4, 1969, Dr. Cooley and his team of cardiovascular surgeons implanted the first total artificial heart device in the world.
 The device kept Haskell Karp, a 47 year-old patient with severe heart failure, alive for 64 hours until a suitable heart donor was found.
 Although Mr. Karp eventually died from pneumonia and renal failure, the experience proved the viability of the artificial heart as a bridge to transplantation until a donor heart can be found.